f5devcentral/f5-cloudservicednslab/README.rst

    .. figure:: _figures/78.png

-   `3.` Go back to the DNS Load Balancer tab, click on your service and activate it.
+   `3.` Go back to the Load balanced records tab, click on the Save button and then on the Activate.

    .. figure:: _figures/119.png